Spraying Methodologies for Integrated Plant Management

 It is important to remember that spraying flowers should be avoided at all costs.
-Other IPM management strategies, such as introducing companion plants to create environments for beneficial insects, should be employed as alternatives to spraying.
+Other IPM management strategies using predator mites or introducing companion plants to create environments for beneficial insects should be employed as alternatives to spraying.

 Organic certified chemical controls typically seen applied in commercial and hobbyist settings are Sulfur, Neem Oil, Citrus Oil, Pyrethrum, Mineral Oils, Potassium Salts, etc. These chemicals are deemed reasonably safe to ingest in small amounts, BUT again, there is no data from combustion studies that shows the safety of inhalation.
 Extreme caution should be used spraying any of these chemicals past week 2 of flowering.
 Even then, that is just a recommendation and does not provide clear-cut answers on particular photo-degredation rates.
 Sulfur is especially detrimental to spray during flowering and it is not safe to inhale while be combusted.
 Additionally, sulfur also taints the taste of the flowers or concentrates.
 Many concentrate producers will cringe at hearing that sulfur has been used through flowering.
 This also includes the use of sulfur vaporizers.
 Sulfur can be a very important tool against pest and pathogen protection, but its role belongs in the vegetative and very early (1-2 weeks max) phase of flowering.
 The general rule of thumb given by professionals is, if you can see calyxes and pistils setting, along with any trichome coverage, it is too late to spray sulfur.